catboost/catboost/contrib/tools/bison/data/README.md

 The macro `b4_symbol(NUM, FIELD)` gives access to the following FIELDS:

-- `has_id`: 0 or 1.
+- `has_id`: 0 or 1
   Whether the symbol has an id.

 - `id`: string
   If has_id, the id (prefixed by api.token.prefix if defined), otherwise defined as empty.
 Guaranteed to be usable as a C identifier.
+This is used to define the token kind (i.e., the enum used by the return value of yylex).

-- `tag`: string.
+- `tag`: string
-  A representation of the symbol.
+  A human representation of the symbol.
 Can be 'foo', 'foo.id', '"foo"' etc.

 - `user_number`: integer
+  The code associated to the `id`.
   The external number as used by yylex.
 Can be ASCII code when a character, some number chosen by bison, or some user number in the case of
   %token FOO <NUM>.
 Corresponds to yychar in yacc.c.